edfloreshz/blog.edfloreshz.dev/content/posts/rust/functions.md

 author: "Eduardo Flores"
 cover: /images/articles/rust/functions/header.png
 date: 2020-10-12
+description: "In this article, we'll be discussing what functions are and when to use them in Rust."
 ---

 In this article, we'll be discussing what functions are and when to use them in Rust.